 Flexible Learning Days

 Flexible Learning Days take place twice this year, in November and March.
-These days allow an alternative curriculum to take place outside of the normal teaching day; the timetable is collapsed to allow flexibility of teaching and learning.
-A wide variety of events and activities take place including trips exploring the North Norfolk Coastline, the Natural History Museum, and Apprenticeships Fair and the Norfolk Broads.
-At school activities such as the Stockmarket Challenge, Conspiracy Theories, a Taste of Spain Day, Crime and Consequences, Lower School Leadership and Computer Programming all take place.
+These days allow an alternative curriculum to take place outside of the normal teaching; the timetable is collapsed to allow flexibility of teaching and a deeper learning.
+A wide variety of events and activities take place including trips exploring the North Norfolk Coastline, the Natural History Museum, an Apprenticeships Fair and the Norfolk Broads.
+At school activities such as the Enigma Challenge, Conspiracy Theories, a Taste of Spain, Crime and Consequences, Lower School Leadership and Computer Programming all take place.

-All staff and pupils are involved allowing exploration and application of skills across the curriculum, including the development and application Personal, Learning and Thinking tools, to encourage our learners to become creative thinkers, reflective learners, effective participators, good self-managers, effective team workers and independent enquirers.
+On these days all staff and pupils are involved allowing exploration and application of skills across the curriculum, including the development and application Personal, Learning and Thinking tools, to encourage our learners to become creative thinkers, reflective learners, effective participators, good self-managers, effective team workers and independent enquirers.
 The Flexible Learning Days are learner centered and independent learning is promoted and encouraged.
 The Social and Emotional aspects of Learning allow our learners to explore making difficult decisions in an informed manner while learning to deal with their emotions in a mature fashion.
-All of our activities during these Flexible Learning Days support learning in a positive environment which is outside of the restraints of normal classes and timetabled lessons.

-Each Flexible Learning Day also has an activity for some of our most able pupils, activities from previous years include a Cooking Master-class, Willow Structure, STOMP dance troop classes, an Art and Architecture Day and an Adventure Gaming workshop.
+Most Flexible Learning Days have an activity for some of our most able pupils, activities from previous years include a Cooking Master-class, Willow Structure, STOMP dance troop classes, an Art and Architecture Day and an Adventure Gaming workshop.
 These activities are stretch and challenge our pupils with engaging new activities.